cea-hpc/modules/doc/source/design/variants.rst

 - In case the :mconfig:`collection_pin_version` configuration option is disabled variant set to their default value should not be recorded in collection

     - Following the same scheme than for module version
-    - When saving collection, the *is-default*value* information stored in persistency variable (``MODULES_LMVARIANT``) helps to know whether to value set to a variant is or not the default one
+    - When saving collection, the *is-default-value* information stored in persistency variable (``MODULES_LMVARIANT``) helps to know whether to value set to a variant is or not the default one
     - The save mechanism will rely on this information to exclude or not the variant specification in the generated collection output
+    - Within this *is-default-value* hint, the *was-this-default-specified-by-user* sub-information is not preserved when saving collection

+        - if collection is not pinned, default value is excluded whether it was specifically set by user or not

 Comparing module specification including variants